NuGet/Home/proposed/2021/DotnetNugetTrustedSigners.md

         --configfile                    The NuGet configuration file.
 If specified, only the settings from this file will be used.
 If not specified, the hierarchy of configuration files from the current directory will be used.
 ```

-#### `dotnet nuget trusted-signers trust-source`
+#### `> dotnet nuget trust source`

 ```
-Adds a trusted signer based on a given source.
+Adds a trusted signer based on a given package source.

 If only `<name>` is provided without `<source-url>`, the package source from your NuGet configuration files with the same name will be added to the trusted list.

 If a `<source-url>` is provided, it MUST be a v3 package source URL (like https://api.nuget.org/v3/index.json).
-Other source types are not supported.
+Other package source types are not supported.

+If <name> already exists in the configuration, the signature(s) will be appended.

 USAGE:
-    dotnet nuget trusted-signers trust-source <name> [source-url]
+    dotnet nuget trust source <name> [source-url]

 OPTIONS:
         --allow-untrusted-root          Specifies if the certificate for the trusted signer should be allowed to chain to an untrusted root.